dylanpinn/MAT1830/lectures/lecture-03.tex.md

 So to solve our original congruence we can find an integer solution to $7x - 9y = 5$.

 Some congruences don't have solutions.
-For example, there is no soltuion to $10x
+For example, there is no solution to $10x
 \equiv 6$ (mod 20) because there are no integers $x$ and $y$ such that $10x - 20y = 6$.